swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 As previously noted, expression macros use the same leading `#` syntax as number of built-in expressions like `#line`.
 With the introduction of expression macros, we propose to subsume those built-in expressions into macros that come as part of the Swift standard library.
 The actual macro implementations are provided by the compiler, and may even involve things that aren't necessarily implementable with the pure syntactic macro.
 However, by providing macro declarations we remove special cases from the language and benefit from all of the tooling affordances provided for macros.

-We propose to introduce the following macro declarations into the Swift standard library:
+We propose to introduce a number of macro declarations into the Swift standard library.
+There are several different kinds of such macros.

+##### Source-location macros

 ```swift
 // File and path-related information